verdammtigor/Dynamic-Research-Slots-Reborn/docs/technical_reference.md

 If you add more slots:
 - Extend both `base_research_for_slot` and `research_for_slot` arrays with matching indices.
 - Make sure any loops that iterate over these arrays pick up the new maximum index.

+You can also use `dr_adjust_research_thresholds_submods` to dynamically adjust thresholds after Easy Slot logic is applied, without overriding the entire threshold array.

 ### 9.3 Modifying Easy Slots